Robert Wood Johnson Foundation

 Susan C. Reinhard, PhD, RN, FAAN

-Senior Vice President, AARP Public Policy Institute and Chief Strategist, Center to Champion Nursing in America
+Senior Vice President and Director, AARP Public Policy Institute and Chief Strategist, Center to Champion Nursing in America

 Susan Reinhard is the chief strategist for the Center to Champion Nursing in America and directs the AARP Public Policy Institute, which is the focal point for public policy research and analysis at the federal, state and international levels.